Jubatian/rrpge-spec/specs/boot.rst

 Graphics FIFO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All registers of the Graphics FIFO are set to zero, so the Graphics FIFO is empty and idle.
+Internal pointers of the Graphics FIFO are set zero (so it is empty).
+The FIFO's position is 0xFE000 in the Peripheral RAM, it's size is 4K cells.

 Display state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The application may be started with the display entering in Vertical blanking (most negative line), so the application may have time to prepare some display.
+The application may be started with the display entering in Vertical blanking, so it may have time to prepare some display.
 This behavior is not mandatory.